-12. Other benefits for which a private school has applied and received written approval from the Commissioner.
+12. Other benefits for which an approved private school for students with disabilities has applied and received written approval from the Commissioner.

-(g) An approved private school for the disabled that loans funds to any party shall charge interest at a rate equal to the prime rate.
+(g) An approved private school for students with disabilities that loans funds to any party shall charge interest at a rate equal to the prime rate.
 The independent auditor shall compute imputed interest on those funds that are loaned at less than the prime interest rate or interest free.
 Such imputed interest revenue shall be netted against any short-term interest costs first, and then long term interest costs incurred by the private school.
-If the approved private school has not incurred any interest costs, the imputed interest revenue shall be netted against costs incurred in account numbers classified as undistributed expenditures-business and other support services.
+If the approved private school for students with disabilities has not incurred any interest costs, the imputed interest revenue shall be netted against costs incurred in account numbers classified as undistributed expenditures-business and other support services.

-(h) An approved non-profit private school that has a positive public school placement restricted working capital fund balance and a net deficit fund balance in all other fund balances (restricted and unrestricted) for more than three consecutive fiscal year-ends shall submit to the Assistant Commissioner, Division of Finance within 60 days after the end of the third fiscal year a corrective action plan to reduce the net deficit fund balance.
-The private school for the disabled shall be subject to monitoring by the Department to ensure implementation of and adherence to the corrective action plan.
+(h) An approved non-profit private school for students with disabilities that has a positive public school placement restricted working capital fund balance and a net deficit fund balance in all other fund balances (restricted and unrestricted) for more than three consecutive fiscal year-ends shall submit to the Assistant Commissioner, Division of Finance within 60 days after the end of the third fiscal year a corrective action plan to reduce the net deficit fund balance.
+The approved private school for students with disabilities shall be subject to monitoring by the Department to ensure implementation of and adherence to the corrective action plan.
 If the private school fails to decrease the deficit within three years, the private school shall be placed on conditional approval status until such time that the deficit decreases.

-(i) An approved private school for the disabled that accumulates employee sick and/or vacation leave shall do so in accordance with Financial Accounting Standards Board Statement No. 71 (FASB; 401 Merritt 7, PO Box 5116, Norwalk, CT 06856-5116) incorporated herein by reference, and shall include these costs in program expenses only when the compensation is actually paid.
+(i) An approved private school for students with disabilities that accumulates employee sick and/or vacation leave shall do so in accordance with Financial Accounting Standards Board Statement No. 71 (FASB; 401 Merritt 7, PO Box 5116, Norwalk, CT 06856-5116) incorporated herein by reference, and shall include these costs in program expenses only when the compensation is actually paid.

-(j) A private school for the disabled shall use the job titles that are in use in the public schools in accordance with N.J.A.C.
-6:11 and the list published each year by the Commissioner, or those approved in accordance with N.J.A.C.
-6:11-3.3(a).
+(j) An approved private school for students with disabilities shall use the job titles that are in use in the public schools in accordance with N.J.A.C.
+6A:9 and the list published each year by the Commissioner, or those approved in accordance with N.J.A.C.
+6A:9-5.5.

-(k) A private school for the disabled shall issue salary increases after the start of the fiscal year only in accordance with N.J.A.C.
-6A:23-4.2(q) and when the increase:
+(k) An approved private school for students with disabilities shall issue compensation increases after the start of the fiscal year only in accordance with N.J.A.C.
+6A:23-4.2(q), and when the increase: